Back to Calculator

 Lyophilized (Freeze-Dried) Powder Formulation

 The standard storage form for most research peptides.
-Water is removed by freezing then sublimation under vacuum, yielding a stable dry powder with extended shelf life.
-Requires reconstitution before use.
+Water is removed by freezing then sublimation under vacuum, yielding stable dry powder with extended shelf life.
+Requires reconstitution with BAC water before use.

 M